 Our guide is here to show you some of India’s most popular customs and traditions, to give you a feel for this amazing country and to learn a little more if you’re planning to visit.

-One of the most popular Indian greetings is Namaste, sometimes called namaskar or namaskaram, translating as ‘I bow to the divine in you’.
-This respectful way of saying hello, goodbye, and thank you has seen a e around the world huge uptakduring the Coronavirus outbreak as an alternative to handshakes and hugs.
+One of the most popular customs and traditions in Indian culture is the Namaste greeting, sometimes called namaskar or namaskaram, translating as ‘I bow to the divine in you’.
+This respectful way of saying hello, goodbye, and thank you has seen a huge uptake around the world during the Coronavirus outbreak as an alternative to handshakes and hugs.
 The gesture is performed by placing the palms together in prayer pose in front of the chest, fingers pointing upwards, and making a slight bow.

 Another popular saying is ‘Atithi Devo Bhava’, a Sanskrit verse from Hindu scriptures that translates as ‘the guest is equivalent to god’.
 In Indian culture, guests have always been given supreme importance.